How to Teach: Calculate Tip [Special Education Lesson]

 Key-Must-Teach Concepts

-Be kind.
-Tipping is not a time to be cheap, overlook someone’s extra busy shift, or to judge someone based on something other than the service and skill they brought to you as a customer.
-A nice tip can go a long way for a service provider.
+The most important skill to learn is to be kind.
+Tipping is not a time to be cheap, overlook someone’s extra busy shift or bad days, or to judge someone based on something other than the service and skill they brought to you as a customer.
+A nice tip in the real world can go a long way for a service provider.

 Tip before Tax.
-Learning to tip on the subtotal and not the total one sees on the bill is a skill.
+Learning to tip on the subtotal and not the total one sees on the bill is part of the functional math skills that are embedded within tipping.
 Make it fun to remember, turn it into a jingle you sing before each calculation.

 Calculate Poor, Good, and Excellent tip values of a given bill.